Data Management, Processing and Analysis

 TA-segmentation2: 3-dimensional reconstructions of the whole inguinal adipose tissue of mice.

-MacroSPIM
+MacroSPIM (unavailable)

 The MacroSPIM, a macroscope based on a light sheet excitation, makes it possible after optical clearing to visualize tissues and whole organs by rapid in depth 3D optical sectioning.
 This novel approach offers multi-view acquisition possibilities and opens up new perspectives in biological observation.
 This unique equipment, based on developments carried out in Barcelona (IRB), is now made available to the entire scientific community by CERT.